 The country classification is based on the Commission Regulation EC 1833/2006 on the country classification of the statistics on the external Community trade and on the trade between the Member States.
 The country codes comply with those of the ISO/DIS 3166 standard of the International Organization for Standardization.

 1.3 Acts and Decrees

-Foreign Trade Statistics of Finland is based on the legislation of the European Community as well as the national Statistics Act (280/04) and Customs Act (1466/94).
+Foreign Trade Statistics is based on the legislation of the European Community and on the national Statistics Act (280/04) and Customs Act (1466/94, amendment 1299/2003) of Finland.